isotopp/isotopp.github.io/content/posts/2020-11-15-my-home-sensor-network.md

 # ls -l /dev/ttyACM0
 crw-rw---- 1 root dialout 166, 0 Nov 15 11:51 /dev/ttyACM0
 ```

-The instructions say you should be connecting the conbee to the device using a USB cable, to keep it away from the device HF.
+The instructions say you should be connecting the Conbee to the device using a USB cable, to keep it away from the device HF.
 This will improve the reach of the antenna supposedly a lot.

 ![](/uploads/2020/11/iot-conbee.jpg)

 *Dresden Elektronik ConBee attached to the Ubuntu fileserver using a USB cable.*

-In my case, the ConBee can see the sensors on the top floor and the floor below, but cannot reach the shed or the ground floor.
+In my case, the ConBee can see the sensors on the top floor and the floor below, but cannot reach the shed or the first floor.

 ### Repeaters